Angello456/Online-Mobile-Store/ReadMe.txt

 Kasun - Services regarding Payment and Shipping Shopping - Services regarding placing order(Shopping cart)

-Use this version control system to update our project.
+Use this version control system to update our project